mrciolino/wiki-backup/Events/three-year-timeskip.md

 ## Krorg
-Krorg rules over Altricia and thr pirates of Saragassa.
+Krorg rules over Altricia and the pirates of Saragassa.

  **2 BC:** Birth of **[Krorgfrey](/characters/krorgfrey)** to Krorg and his wife Kayla.